 The availability is only checked until the end of the RLT.
 When the inventory delivery date (ready for packaging and transportation) is determined on the basis of the current date for the item to lie after the RLT, the item itself can be confirmed given the lack of stock available.
-In this situation, the program assumes that any quantity that the customer demands can be procured by the date of material availability and considers the products to be available.
+In this situation, the program assumes that any quantity the customer demands can be procured by the date of material availability and considers the products available.

 Availability Check with RLT

 The customer wants 20 units to be fully delivered by the requested delivery date.
 Using backward scheduling, the system determines the date of material availability.
 However, no goods are available as the inward movement of 100 pieces is used by the outward movement of the stock.
 Therefore, no stock is available for the date of availability of the material as determined by the system.